-Ventilation in offices is most often general ventilation, with heating, ventilation and air conditioning (HVAC) systems.
-Where humidifiers are in use, accumulations of water could stagnate in humidifier trays and are sources of potential biological contamination.
+Ventilation in homes is most often general ventilation, with furnaces, the use of windows and in some cases air conditioning in the summer.
+Where humidifiers are in use, accumulations of water could stagnate in humidifier trays and may become potential sources of biological contamination.
 Regular maintenance of humidifiers is required to reduce the risk of microbial growth.
 Mould growth in the indoor environment can be affected by relative humidity levels.
 High relative humidity levels may contribute to an increase in the growth of some moulds and lead to condensation developing on surfaces.
 Control of indoor relative humidity levels is an important factor in preventing mould growth.